-http://byuh.doncolton.com/it280/2151/sguide.pdf has the latest version of this study guide.
-It will be updated throughout the semester, as new assignments are made, and as due dates are established, and as clarifications are developed.
+http://byuh.doncolton.com/it280/2153/sguide.pdf has the latest version of this study guide.
+It may be updated throughout the semester, if new assignments are made, and if due dates are revised, and if clarifications are developed.

 Syllabus